 Services will be held on Saturday February 29 with a brief visitation from 8:30 to 9:30 am at the Murphy OHara Funeral Home 519 Broadway followed by a Funeral Mass in the Immaculate Conception Church at 10 am.
 Interment will follow in Holy Cross Cemetery, Malden.

-To plant a tree in memory of Odile Pongnon, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Odile Pongnon, please visit our floral store.